Douglas Chalmers Graduate Scholars Lectureship

 EPIC’s Graduate Scholars Lectureship provides doctoral candidates preparing to defend their dissertations, post-docs, medical doctors, and legal scholars with an opportunity to make a presentation on their research to a cross-disciplinary audience of educators and scholars ready to listen carefully and ask probing questions.
 These presentations, which run 45 minutes with time for questions, offer doctoral students and post-docs a useful learning experience and allow EPIC members to learn about topics beyond their scholarly interests.

-Emeritus Professors in Columbia names six lectureships a year to scholars working in any discipline where Ph.D., M.D., J.D., or other doctoral degrees are offered at Columbia University.
+Emeritus Professors in Columbia names two lectureships a year to scholars working in any discipline where Ph.D., M.D., J.S.D., or other doctoral degrees are offered at Columbia University.
 The lectureship brings a $1,000 honorarium and the opportunity to present to the members of Emeritus Professors in Columbia.
 The EPIC fellowship requires candidates

-- to be within one year of defending their dissertation (either before or after the award of the degree); medical doctors within one year of completing their residency; and legal scholars within one year of completing their Juris Doctor degree
+- to be within one year of defending their dissertation; post-docs within three years of obtaining their doctoral degree; medical doctors within one year of completing their residency; and legal scholars within one year of completing their Juris Doctor degree

 - to propose a compelling topic for a talk to a non-specialist audience of retired Columbia faculty